pythonanywhere/help_pages/articles/CustomDomains.md

 specific problems -- 95% of DNS problems can be sorted quickly by following the instructions there.

-If you still can't get it working, [contact us](mailto:support@pythonanywhere.com) -- please attach a screenshot of the DNS configuration you've set up on your registrar's site.
+If you still can't get it working, contact us using the "Send feedback" link on your account page.